Junzhepiao/movie_ux/README.md

 - use a global storeage to store movie data for share data with react components.
 - use local storage to store data avoid data lose after refresh the webpage/user leaves website.
 - nominate list has accesses to movie data that stored.
-- avoid same movie been added twuice(disable add button after being added).
+- avoid same movie been added twice(disable add button after being added).

 [x] display added movies in nominate list.
 - each movie in the nominate list has remove button.